fntz/sirius/Readme.md

 + Build-in Validators
 + Simple for customization
 + Adapters for jQuery, Prototype.js and for Vanillajs
-+ Support html5 routing, and converters to html5 routing
++ Support html5 routing
++ Time events in routing
-+ Log all actions in application
++ Log all actions in application [read about it](https://github.com/fntz/sirius/wiki/Logger)
 + Share actions between controllers
 + And many others